ckan/ckan/doc/theming/templates.rst

 .. literalinclude:: /../ckanext/example_theme/v05_block/templates/home/layout1.html

 This file extends the default ``layout1.html`` template, and overrides the ``featured_group`` block.
-Reload the `CKAN front page`_ in your browser.
+Restart the development web server and reload the `CKAN front page`_ in your browser.
 You should see that the featured groups section of the page has been replaced, but the rest of the page remains intact.

 .. note::